zimmerlab/fuzzifier/command_line_tool/README.md

 - `config`: Config file containing detailed parameter settings in `.json` format.

-    - `label_values`: List of specific values to be excluded from fuzzy concept definition, such as $\pm\infty$, zero and NA.
+    - `label_zero`: Whether to exclude zeros in fuzzy concept derivation and to add an extra fuzzy set for zeros in fuzzification.
+Other specific values such as $\pm\infty$ and missing values (NaN) are detected automatically.

     - Cutoff for minimally accepted values: All values no larger than this cutoff are regarded as noise and discarded in the fuzzy concept definition.
 Two types of cutoffs are available, and the larger one is chosen as cutoff.